EmVance1/VanGo/README.md

 implib = true
 interface = [ "CXX" ]
 ```
-- `package` is an arbitrary string that defines how your project is viewed in the builder.
+- `name` is an arbitrary string that defines how your project is viewed in the builder.
 This is for example the name the builder will look for when resolving source dependencies (see later).

 - `version` takes a sem-ver number.
 At time of writing, this has no effect, but is worth maintaining nonetheless for clarity and for future use cases.